 Entrance costs 1000 LEK, ($9), per person, and it’s best to arrive here first thing as it can get incredibly warm, and the crowds intensify as the day goes on.
 We arrived at 8 am when the park opened and it was definitely a great time to arrive judging by the size of the queue when we left.

 As well as being a popular choice for history lovers, it’s also an attractive choice for those seeking a mixture of city life and relaxing beaches.
+If you’re based in Tirana, this is an excellent day tour to Durres.

 Whilst the beaches in and around Durres aren’t as striking as those in Ksamil, they’re sandy and provide beautiful views over the Adriatic Sea.
 My favourite beach in this area is Spille Beach, just a short taxi or bus journey out of the city.